 \subsection{Medical Scenario (Chronic Disease Management)}

 In the healthcare domain—particularly in chronic disease management—long-term, continuous health data tracking and personalized interventions are essential for improving treatment outcomes.
-Memory Bear empowers AI clinical assistants and healthcare system with ``long-term memory + dynamic decision-making'' capabilities, effectively resolving the fragmentation and lack of coherence commonly observed in traditional medical AI recommendations.
-This enables end-to-end health management for chronic disease patients.
+Memory Bear equips AI clinical assistants and healthcare system with integrated long-term memory and dynamic decision-making capabilities, effectively resolving the fragmentation and lack of coherence commonly observed in traditional medical AI recommendations.
+This architecture enables end-to-end health management for chronic disease patients.

-Traditional AI consultation systems typically operate in a ``single-interaction'' mode, treating each inquiry as an isolated event and lacking integrated memory of patient health data.
+Traditional AI consultation systems typically operate in a ``single-interaction'' paradigm, treating each inquiry as an isolated event and lacking integrated memory of patient health data.
 For chronic disease populations such as diabetes or hypertension patients, AI systems often fail to associate historical trends in blood glucose or blood pressure, medication adjustments, dietary compliance, and other key variables.
 This results in recommendations that rely only on present symptoms, without considering the patient's longitudinal disease trajectory.
 Meanwhile, physicians conducting telemedicine consultations must manually review dispersed medical records and laboratory reports, making it difficult to quickly obtain a comprehensive understanding of the condition.